krischer/LASIF/doc/tutorial/13_misfits_and_adjoint_sources.rst

+.. centered:: Last updated on *June 19th 2016*.

 Misfit and Adjoint Source Calculation
 -------------------------------------

 In order to calculate sensitivity kernels (gradients) for a given combination of  model and data, one needs calculate the adjoint sources.
 An adjoint source is usually dependent on the misfit between the synthetics and real data.

-LASIF currently supports misfits in the time-frequency domain as defined by `Fichtner et al. (GJI 2008) <https://doi.org/10.1111/j.1365-246X.2008.03923.x>`_ Great care has to be taken to avoid cycle skips/phase jumps between synthetics and data.
+LASIF currently supports misfits in the time-frequency domain as defined by `Fichtner et al. (GJI 2008)
+<https://doi.org/10.1111/j.1365-246X.2008.03923.x>`_ Great care has to be taken
+to avoid cycle skips/phase jumps between synthetics and data.
 This is achieved by careful windowing.

 Weighting Scheme
 ^^^^^^^^^^^^^^^^